Fool to Cry

 "Fool to Cry" is a ballad by English rock band the Rolling Stones from their 1976 album Black and Blue.

 The song was written by Mick Jagger and Keith Richards.
 Mick Taylor had just left the band and the Stones were left without a lead guitarist.
 The recording of Black and Blue acted as a sort of audition for new guitarists, which led to session man Wayne Perkins playing guitar on this track.
 Jagger plays electric piano and Nicky Hopkins performs acoustic piano on the track, with Hopkins also playing the string synthesizer.

-Released as the lead single off Black and Blue in 1976, "Fool to Cry" reached No. 6 on the UK Singles Chart and No. 10 on the U.S. Billboard Hot 100.
+Released as the lead single off Black and Blue in 1976, "Fool to Cry" reached No. 6 on the UK Singles Chart and No. 10 on the US Billboard Hot 100.
 The full track lasts just over five minutes, whereas the single (as well as edits, this also fades out at the end) lasts just over four minutes.

-Cash Box called this "a departure for the Stones," saying that "the beat is relaxed, vocals are laid over a foundation of Fender Rhodes and guitar, all played with funky style" and also praised Jagger's falsetto vocals and Richards' "searing guitar riffs."
-Record World said that "this ballad rivals 'Angie' in its soul drenching qualities" and noted that there were "superb performances all around."
+Cash Box called this "a departure for the Stones", saying that "the beat is relaxed, vocals are laid over a foundation of Fender Rhodes and guitar, all played with funky style" and also praised Jagger's falsetto vocals and Richards' "searing guitar riffs".
+Record World said that "this ballad rivals 'Angie' in its soul drenching qualities" and noted that there were "superb performances all around".

 "Fool to Cry" was the only track from Black and Blue to appear on the Stones' career-spanning greatest hits albums Forty Licks in 2002 and GRRR! in 2012.

+It is currently the most performed track off Black and Blue.
+The song made its debut on the band's 1976 European tour and was performed often.
+The song would not be played again until the Voodoo Lounge Tour and was played sporadically on the band's Bridges to Babylon and No Security tours.
+The song would not be played again until 2018 during the No Filter tour.

+Personnel

+According to the authors Philippe Margotin and Jean-Michel Guesdon: